- the second antenna will not tend to detune or alter the radiation pattern of the first

 - mounted in-line vertically, with separation, called collinear

-- mounted on the same horizontal plane with separated, called broadside
+- mounted on the same horizontal plane with separation, called broadside

 - mounted on different horizontal planes and not in-line vertically, called echelon.